Last Updated: 7/5/19

 To ensure you’re working with a reputable local SEO company, ask the caller how long it takes to achieve such rankings and then inquire about a guarantee if it doesn’t happen.

 #3 GMB Account Jacking

 We already discussed how having a GMB account that ranks in the Map Pack can generate a lot of business, so in theory, having numerous accounts ranking within a specific geographical area will drive even more business.
-Once a scammer has control of your account, they can change everything; namely the phone number and website URL.
-This of course would redirect phone calls and website traffic to properties owned by the scammer.
+Once a swindler has control of your account, they can change everything; namely the phone number and website URL.
+This of course would redirect phone calls and website traffic to properties owned by the trickster.

 How is this accomplished?

 Two main ways: (i) claiming an unclaimed business or (ii) having access granted to a claimed listing (by the individual who claimed it – the business owner more often than not).
 If you see an access request come through to your email and don’t recall working with anyone recently who may need it, it’s probably a form of deception.
 For unclaimed businesses, Google often requires a PIN sent to the company address via postcard to be verified.
 Sometimes cheaters get away with initiating the postcard and calling the business a few days later with a script designed to get the person to reveal the PIN.
 We’ve even seen specific instructions included in the postcard from the person who initiated it that will instruct the recipient to call or email the PIN to someone.